Best Booking Software With Payment for Service Businesses in 2026

 2. Multi session packages and recurring sessions

-If you sell coaching packages, therapy blocks, training programs, or anything where the client pays for several sessions at once, this is the feature that makes the math work.
-The client pays the package price upfront, then logs in to book each remaining session whenever they want, without you sending invoices or chasing payments between sessions.
-I saw a similar complaint in a G2 review about lack of duplication options, and it matched my experience.
+If you sell coaching packages, therapy blocks, training programs, or anything where the client pays for several sessions at once, this is the feature that actually makes the math work.
+The client pays the package price upfront, then logs in to book each remaining session whenever they want.
+You do not have to send invoices or chase payments between sessions.
+I saw a similar complaint in a G2 review about lack of duplication options for event types, and that matched my experience.
+It works, but creating similar packages takes more clicks than it should.

-It also works well for retainer style work where someone books the same slot every week.
+It also works well for retainer style work where someone books the same slot every week, like a recurring Tuesday morning check in.

-Example: For a career coaching offer, I would create a 6 session package at 1200 USD.
-The client pays once, books the first session right after, and uses their dashboard to book the next five over the following weeks.
-Cash flow comes in upfront and admin work drops to almost zero.
+Example: For a career coaching offer, I would create a six session package at $1200.
+The client pays once, books the first session right after, and uses their own dashboard to book the next five over the following weeks.
+Cash flow comes in upfront, and my admin work drops to almost zero.

 Image showing a digital booking interface with a calendar for selecting time slots, user details for Pranshu Kacholia, and a list of selected appointments with an option to confirm bookings.